Understanding and using order types in leverage trading

 Using upper and lower bounds to avoid price slippage and sudden moves

-When preparing to place an order, you can further lock in the price you want by providing values for the upper bound (situated at the bottom of the order ticket), so that your order is filled at a price that is within the bounds t of your price tolerance
+When preparing to place an order, you can further lock in the price you want by providing values for the upper or lower bound (situated at the bottom of the order ticket), so that your order is filled at a price that is within the bounds that you want the price to respect.

 You can also make use of lower bounds if you are selling: the same process but in reverse.